-- 1. Changes in scope, strategies, or timelines of the grant or program events with or without a change to the budget; - 2.
+- 1. Changes in scope, strategies, or timelines of the grant or project events with or without a change to the budget; - 2.
 Changes one or more cost items within a Schedule that change the scope or activities of the Grant - 3.
 Moves cost across Schedules A-F that cumulatively exceed 10% of the total Grant Award; - 4.
 Changes any information or costs in Schedule C: Capital Expenditures and Equipment; or - 5.
-Temporarily or permanently reassigns the person designated as the Perkins Contact, Perkins Fiscal Officer, or Project Director. - A formal amendment that involves a change to a cost item shall include a justification for the change in the Budget Summary. - Formal Amendments will not be considered by the Coordinating Board after July 1, 2015.
+Temporarily or permanently reassigns the person designated as the Perkins Contact, Perkins Fiscal Officer, or Project Director (changes on the Cover Page). - A formal amendment that involves a change to a cost item shall include a justification for the change in the Budget Summary. - Formal Amendments will not be considered by the Coordinating Board after July 1, 2017.

-APPENDIX F

-SUPPLEMENTING VERSUS SUPPLANTING
+APPENDIX F SUPPLEMENTING VERSUS SUPPLANTING